 What are the advantages for children living onboard?

-Children are introduced to many new cultures and nationalities.
-They have opportunities to join the family in interacting with those we come to serve.
-The Academy offers a fantastic accredited Christian international school with small classes and excellent academics.
-There are lots of positive role models serving onboard for children to interact with.
+Children are introduced to many new cultures and nationalities onboard a Mercy Ship.
+They have opportunities to join their family in interacting with and learning from the patients that we serve.
+Our Mercy Ships Academy offers a fantastic accredited Christian international school with small classes and excellent academics.
+In addition, crew life onboard does often begin to feel like a large family, with many positive role models and friends for the whole family.

 What are some of the disadvantages for children living onboard?